wp-plugins/bp-default-data/readme.txt

 1. Upload plugin folder `/bp-default-data/` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Default Data page under BuddyPress menu and do what you want.
+1. Go to "Tools -> BP Default Data" page (if ordinary WP) or "Network Admin -> Settings -> BP Default Data" page (if WPMS) and do what you want.

 == Screenshots ==